 Now you’ve got your topic sentence, you need to validate it by supporting it with evidence.
 So, where should you start with this?

-In order to demonstrate how to write a body paragraph, let’s consider a student who is writing an essay on Arthur Miller’s The Crucible for Module A: Narratives that Shaped the World.
+In order to demonstrate how to write a body paragraph, let’s consider a student who is writing an essay on Arthur Miller’s The Crucible for Common Module: Texts and Human Experiences.
 We’ll look at their notes and then a paragraph they’ve produced, before walking you through how to use evidence.
 Let’s go!

 The table below is a sample taken from their notes: